 Putting money away into superannuation is the best investment vehicle for retirement.
 However, it is not the only strategy.
 Some people consider selling their family home and downsizing, others invest in property throughout their lives in order to provide an additional retirement nest egg.
 For others their superannuation might not be enough on its own and they will need to access their superannuation, the age pension and other personal investment assets to fund their retirement.
 This is known as the three pillar strategy.
 In consultation with a CERTIFIED FINANCIAL PLANNER™ you can strategise and plan how best to fund your retirement.

 Why Do I Need An Estate Plan?

 Estate plans help ensure that you assets are appropriately transferred to the heirs of your choice.
 They can help minimise taxes, transfer costs and reduce family disputes.
 Although not an enjoyable task it is important that you consult your financial planner and solicitor on how to best transfer your estate upon your passing.
 For more information, visit Estate Planning.

 Who Is Elliot Watson?

 Elliot Watson is an award winning CERTIFIED FINANCIAL PLANNER™ and enjoys helping clients achieve their financial goals.
 He is committed to building strong relationships with clients built on a foundation of open and honest communication.
-If you would like help achieving your financial goals contact Elliot on 0409 931 984 for a complimentary initial consultation.
+If you would like help achieving your financial goals contact Elliot on 02 4038 1623 for an initial consultation.